Prepare for Grad School

 - Discuss your interest in graduate school with faculty connected to your field of interest.
 They can provide insight, personal experiences, and points of contact.

-- Begin researching possible programs by attending Graduate School Fairs, looking into programs that others have recommended, and using graduate program search engines.
+- Begin researching possible programs by attending Graduate School Fairs, looking into programs that others have recommended, and using graduate program search engines like those provided by Petersons or Vault.

 Junior Year: Summer